Search

 Professional Bio

 I earned my PhD from Penn State in 2010 with specializations in 19th- and 20th-century American literature and textual scholarship.
-I am co-editor with Sandra Spanier and Miriam B. Mandel of The Letters of Ernest Hemingway Volume 6 (1934-1936) (Cambridge University Press, 2024); editor of the Norton Library edition of Ernest Hemingway's The Sun Also Rises (forthcoming fall 2024); the author of a biography of Hemingway (Ernest Hemingway, part of the Critical Lives series published by Reaktion Books/The U of Chicago P, 2016); and editor of Teaching Hemingway and Gender (part of the Teaching Hemingway series published by Kent State UP, 2016).
+I am co-editor with Sandra Spanier and Miriam B. Mandel of The Letters of Ernest Hemingway Volume 6 (1934-1936) (Cambridge University Press, 2024); editor of the Norton Library edition of Ernest Hemingway's The Sun Also Rises (Norton, 2024); the author of a biography of Hemingway (Ernest Hemingway, part of the Critical Lives series published by Reaktion Books/The U of Chicago P, 2016); and editor of Teaching Hemingway and Gender (part of the Teaching Hemingway series published by Kent State UP, 2016).

 Praise for Ernest Hemingway (2016):